Do you know where the game starts? Answer options:

 Five Horsemen of the GDD Apocalypse

 Any specialization is distinguished by specific errors inherent only in this particular direction.
 Game designers also know their main enemies by sight.
 They are quite obvious, but practice shows that it is obvious things that are most often overlooked.
 In view of their obviousness, of course.

 So, the five main anti-heroes of the game design document are:

-It is also worth noting that you always need to remember for whom you are writing GDD.
-For example, artists most often do not need exact formulas for calculating certain indicators, but for programmers they are necessary.
-UI designers require interface diagrams, orderings of numbers, a list of required elements and transitions, while for almost all other departments this information will be superfluous.
+Additional hint.
+You should always remember who you are writing GDD for.
+For example, artists most often do not need exact formulas for calculating certain indicators, but programmers need them.
+UI designers require interface diagrams, number order, list of necessary elements and transitions, while for almost all other departments this information will be redundant.

 The Game Design Document Template You’ve Been Waiting For So Long